bootshine2/dataviz-project-template-proposal/README.md

  * How does the number of bee colonies counted by census by state vary across years?
  * How does the number of beekeepers counted by census by state vary across years?
  * Is there any correlation between the above three statistics that shows or causes trends over time?
+ * (added 10/2): Do particular states trend down or up in percent bee colony loss, number of beekeepers, or number of colonies?

 ## Sketches